 Watch a movie under the stars

 The Viennese Civil Hall puts on magical events all year round, but when summer rolls in, the hall becomes alive with open-air cinema screenings.
 From mid-June until the beginning of September, you can sit out under the stars and watch some of the most spectacular movies from the world of ballet, opera, jazz, and world music.
-The 300 square meter screen truly makes the Viennese Civil Hall come alive, as the vibrant colours of each film dance across the extravagant architecture.
+The 300 square meter screen truly makes the Viennese Civil Hall come alive, as the vibrant colors of each film dance across the extravagant architecture.

 As an excited crowd begins to form hours before the movie starts, it’s a good idea to arrive early to secure a seat.
 For a magical evening of cultural cinema during summer, a visit to the Viennese Civil Hall open-air cinema is a top free thing to do in Vienna.

 Dance until you drop at the Donauinselfest music festival

 We are used to spending hundreds of Euros to visit any form of a music festival or concert.
 But the wonderful people of Vienna put on the biggest open-air festival in Europe each year for absolutely free!
 Also known as the Danube Island Festival, for three days, on the last weekend of June, 1,500 musicians take to the 11 stages and keep the party going from morning to night.